allanwu12321/fundamentals-first-solutions-allanwu12321/Workshop6/html_css/testimonial-card/instructions.md

     - set the font weight to `bold`
     - set the top margin to `20px`

-10. Create a descendant selector for all `author` class elements inside `testimonial-card` class elements.
+10. Create a descendant selector for all `title` class elements inside `testimonial-card` class elements.
 Inside the new rule set, provide 1 properties:

     - set the color to `#777`.